killinq-joke/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II
 def func(n):
     mid = n // 2
-    throw and egg at mid
+    throw an egg at mid
     if it breaks:
         if egg doesn't break at mid - 1: return mid - 1